PAYMENT GUIDES

 Bonus Eligibility

-Online casino operators work hard to ensure that their promotional campaigns are not open to abuse from cynical customers looking to take advantage of loopholes in the system.
-Historically, eWallets options like Skrill and Neteller have been open to this kind of abuse and consequently they have been excluded from bonuses.
+You should also consider bonus eligibility when choosing which payment service to use.
+Online casino operators work hard to ensure that their promotional campaigns are not open to abuse from cynical customers looking to take advantage of loopholes in the system to create multiple depositing accounts.
+Historically, eWallets options like Skrill and Neteller have facilitated this and they are now regularly excluded from bonuses as a result.
 Always check the terms and conditions of any offer you want to claim to be sure your deposit will be eligible.
 And if you are looking to take the maximum hit from a bonus package then remember that you will need to use a service that lets you make the maximum deposit.
-It’s no good funding with BOKU with a £30 limit if you want to pick up a 100% up to £100 match!

 Trust, Security and Personal Data

 There is always a risk, however small, that when you make a payment online your account will get hacked and your personal details compromised.
-Fortunately, all payment methods available at UK casinos are subject to high level audits and operate under strict regulations set out by the financial services authorities in the relevant jurisdictions to ensure that your money is safe.
-If security is a big concern for you then we recommend that you choose an eWallet that does not require you to share your personal bank details with the operator each time you deposit.
-Instead, you simply use your eWallet log in details to facilitate a deposit or withdrawal.
+Fortunately, all payment methods available at UK casinos are subject to high level audits and operate under strict regulations set out by the Financial Conduct Authority to ensure that your money is safe.

 Transaction Fees